Web Browsers

 Web browsers are multipurpose Web applications that include the ability to view websites as well as interact with other software and services.

 Many browsers have come and gone over time.
-Each have their own strengths and weaknesses.
-There are good reasons for choosing a particular browser.
+Each have their own strengths and weaknesses so there are good reasons for choosing a particular browser.

 — PCMag